-- ➤ Croatia signed a Protocol Additional with the International Atomic Energy Agency for the Application of Safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons. - ➤ The Republic of Croatia signed the Agreement between the Government of the Republic of Croatia and the Government of the United States of America of Cooperation on the prohibition of Weapons of Mass Destruction and promotion of defence and military relations, Zagreb, 04 February 2003., ratified by the Croatian Parliament on 13 June 2003 (NN MU 12/03) - ➤ Croatia actively supports the Proliferation Security Initiative.
-Proliferation Security Initiative Shipboarding Agreement between Croatian Government and US Government, Washington, 01 June 2005, ratified by Croatian Parliament on 2 February 2007.
-(NN MU 2/2007 of 28 February 07) - As a supporter of the Proliferation Security Initiative on cooperation in the field of prevention of proliferation of the weapons for mass destruction by sea, to date, the Republic of Croatia has participated in several joint exercises. - Croatia has given support to the activities of the Global Initiative to Combat Nuclear Terrorism, and it actively participates in its activities. - (b) In addition to previous reports, in order to improve international cooperation in the field of suppression of organised crime, drugs and terrorism, the Republic of Croatia has so far signed 28 bilateral agreements with other countries and international organisations.
-Bilateral agreements were signed with all the neighbouring countries, and there are another 17 bilateral agreements in the pipeline and/or about to be signed: the Czech Republic, India, Sri Lanka, Italy, Hungary, Bulgaria, the former Yugoslav Republic of Macedonia, Albania, Slovenia, Poland, Ukraine, Turkey, Free State of Bavaria, Greece, China, Baden-Württemberg,
+- Croatia signed a Protocol Additional with the International Atomic Energy Agency for the Application of Safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons. - The Republic of Croatia signed the Agreement between the Government of the Republic of Croatia and the Government of the United States of America of Cooperation on the prohibition of Weapons of Mass Destruction and promotion of defence and military relations, Zagreb, 04 February 2003., ratified by the Croatian Parliament on 13 June, 2003 (NN MU 12/03). - Croatia actively supports the Proliferation Security Initiative.
+Proliferation Security Initiative Shipboarding Agreement between Croatian Government and US Government, Washington, 1 June 2005, ratified by Croatian Parliament on 2 February 2007 (NN MU 2/2007 of 28 February, 2007). - As a supporter of the Proliferation Security Initiative on cooperation in the field of prevention of proliferation of the weapons for mass destruction by sea, to date, the Republic of Croatia has participated in several joint exercises. - Croatia has given support to the activities of the Global Initiative to Combat Nuclear Terrorism, and it actively participates in its activities.

+(b) In addition to previous reports, in order to improve international cooperation in the field of suppression of organised crime, drugs and terrorism, the Republic of Croatia signed 30 bilateral agreements on police cooperation, 12 international acts and 2 multilateral agreements.